-• Reviews, coordinates, and takes final action on all matters relating to courses of instruction, including approval of new courses; modification, withdrawal, conduct, credit valuation, and classification of existing courses; and consults with and advises departments and individual members of the Division on courses of instruction.

-- Gives full consideration to the views and conclusions of appropriate departments, departmental committees and representatives, and faculty members when matters related to their courses of instruction come before the Committee. - Neither advises on, nor has any jurisdiction over, courses in the School of Law.
+- Reviews, coordinates, and takes final action on all matters relating to courses of instruction, including approval of new courses; modification, withdrawal, conduct, credit valuation, and classification of existing courses; and consults with and advises departments and individual members of the Division on courses of instruction. - Gives full consideration to the views and conclusions of appropriate departments, departmental committees and representatives, and faculty members when matters related to their courses of instruction come before the Committee. - Neither advises on, nor has any jurisdiction over, courses in the School of Law.
 [SOR 105.2(b)] - Acts on behalf of the Division in reviewing recommendations from the colleges, schools, and Graduate Council concerning the award of degrees, certificates, and honors (See By-law 100). - Reviews and takes final action on requests for exceptions to Division Regulations governing courses of instruction and the awarding of degrees, certificates, and honors.
 (Am.
 4.27.06)

-For questions about Senate Regulations governing courses or COCI procedures please contact Sumali Tuchrello at sumali@berkeley.eduor 642-7212, or Linda Corley at lindac@berkeley.eduor 642-4340.
+For questions about Senate Regulations governing courses or COCI procedures please contact Rachel Marias Dezendorf at rmariasdezendorf@berkeley.edu or 642-7212, or Linda Corley at lindac@berkeley.edu or 642-4340.